 sudo systemctl restart nginx

-You can evaluate the server encryption performance with Qualys SSL Labs test site.
+You can evaluate server encryption performance with Qualys SSL Labs test site.
 Enter your domain name into the text field and click the Submit button.
-The test will take a moment, but when completed it provides some useful information on different areas of your server encryption security as well as an overall rating.
+The test will take a moment, but when completed, it provides useful information on different areas of your server encryption security and an overall rating.

-Note that Let’s Encrypt is still in development and might include certain rate limits for issuing certificates to protect the service against both accidental and intentional abuse.
-You can check further details at the Let’s Encrypt documentation.
+Let’s Encrypt is still in development and might include certain rate limits for issuing certificates to protect the service against accidental and intentional abuse.
+You can check further details in the Let’s Encrypt documentation.

 Other plugins

-In most cases simply installing and renewing your certificates as instructed above are enough, but the Let’s Encrypt client also supports some additional plugins for managing your certificates.
-For example, if you do not have a web service configured yet while obtaining a new certificate you can use the --standalone plugin with certonly subcommand.
+In most cases, simply installing and renewing your certificates as instructed above is enough, but the Let’s Encrypt client also supports some additional plugins for managing your certificates.
+For example, if you do not have a web service configured yet while obtaining a new certificate, you can use the—-standalone plugin with the certonly subcommand.

-This guide focuses on installing the certificate on nginx using the --nginx plugin, though Let’s Encrypt also works just as well with other web servers software.
-Let’s Encrypt also has built-in support to issue and install certificates automatically for servers running Apache.
-Check out our guide for How to install Let’s Encrypt on Apache2 to learn more.
-You can also find out about other supported options in the documentation for Let’s Encrypt.
+This guide focuses on installing the certificate on Nginx using the—- nginx plugin, though Let’s Encrypt works just as well with other web server software.
+It also has built-in support for issuing and installing certificates automatically for servers running Apache.
+Check out our guide for how to install Let’s Encrypt on Apache2 to learn more.
+You can also learn about other supported options in the documentation for Let’s Encrypt.

 Janne Ruostemaa